eficode-academy/oidc-oauth2-katas/csrf-attacks.md

 <details>
 <summary>Can the nonce be faked?</summary>
-Yes, the implementation used here does not protect against a illegitimate client POSTing with a faked nonce/cookie.
-Common practice is to sign nonces/cookies with a secret key such that they cannot be faked.
+Yes, if non-signed cookies are used.
+The implementation used here signs cookies to protect against a illegitimate client POSTing with a faked nonce and cookie
 </details>

 To deploy the changes, use `kubectl cp` to copy the code changes to the running